Click here to Open the PDF to Print or Download The Tips and Tricks Sheet “The Road Les Traveled.”

 The Road Les Traveled

-Les Rose, Father, Friend and Photojournalist, CBS News, Los Angeles Bureau
+Les Rose, Father, Friend and Photojournalist, a Professional News Organization, Los Angeles Bureau

 “You mean they are paying me for this?”

 Think about this: we meet terrific people, travel the world (OK, at least our county), and experience more in a year than most folks do in several lifetimes.
 We never know who we are going to meet, where we are going to go, or what we are going to learn.

 But journalism is much more than that.
 Reporters, producers, writers, anchors, editors, and photojournalists actually have a chance to contribute to society and help people on a daily basis.
 Imagine!
 Careers where you get to enlighten, encourage, and inform.

 Here are a few things that I have learned along the way, usually the hard way.

 Every great story is about people.
 The people we cover include our central characters in the story, the supporting characters, and sometimes officials.
 The viewers are making the investment of their time.
 These are some of the “stakeholders” of the story.

 We as journalists work for the viewer.
 We represent them and they trust us to be there for them, literally.
 We earn their trust in being thorough, thoughtful, and reducing harm whenever possible.
 Just because the mayor is the suspect does not mean his teenage daughter is also a suspect.

 REMEMBER THIS: EVERY GREAT STORY IS ABOUT PEOPLE.